Since 2017, the Perth Diamond Way Buddhist Centre has been at its permanent home at

 Our evenings make it easy for anyone to learn Buddhist meditation in Perth.
 The evenings usually start with a cup of tea in the house for those who arrive a little early.
-Most nights, an experienced Buddhist practitioner then gives a 10 minute introduction to a fundamental topic, such as Buddhism in the West or Meditation.
+Most nights, an experienced Buddhist practitioner then gives a talk on a fundamental topic, such as Buddhism in the West or Meditation.
 The aim of the talks is always on what can be applied in daily life and what is useful to know to support our meditation practice.
 There is the opportunity to ask questions to clarify what was talked about.
-On Wednesdays, the program is longer and the details can be seen below and in the printable program.
+On Wednesdays, the program is longer and the details can be seen below and in the printable program .

 The first Wednesday of the month is designed for beginners.
-On any evening, new people will also be given a simple introduction — you’re welcome to start any day!
+However, on any evening, new people will also be given a simple introduction — you’re welcome to start any day!

 Then we meditate together for about 25 minutes.
 We do the same guided meditation on the 16th Karmapa that is done in Diamond Way centres worldwide.
 This meditation is easy to learn and practice, but is very profound and has a cumulative effect on the mind, leading to greater clarity, calmness and joyfulness.
 The meditation is guided, so you just need to follow along.